alfonsohdl/ahp/Project5.md

 - Project Overview:

-· In this project, I will analyse the energy trading data in order to get some insights in the Iberian continuous intraday power market.
+· In this project, I will analyse the energy trading data in order to get some insights from the Iberian continuous intraday power market.

 · The provided dataset is based on publicly available trade data published by [OMIE](https://www.omie.es/es/file-access-list).